-- Accept the student teacher as a colleague.

-- Assist student with edTPA requirements.

-- Model professionalism.

-- Demonstrate effective teaching practices.

-- Make available all classroom materials (textbooks, grade books, etc.) that the student teacher will need in order to successfully assume full responsibility for the classroom. - Meet with the student teacher every day to discuss the on-going activities in the classroom.
-Share plans and ideas in the same way you would discuss them with an experienced colleague. - Help the student teacher increase his/her repertoire of techniques and strategies.
-Suggest a variety of teaching methods for lessons that were successful as well as those that were unsuccessful. - Encourage the student teacher to take risks in teaching and to develop a personal teaching style. - Invite and encourage the student teacher to participate in planning sessions, faculty meetings, and professional conferences. - Assist the student teacher in creating appropriate learning experiences: Interact, co-teach, co-reflect
+- Accept the student teacher as a colleague; - Assist students with edTPA requirements; - Model professionalism; - Demonstrate effective teaching practices; - Make available all classroom materials (textbooks, grade books, etc.) that the student teacher will need in order to successfully assume full responsibility for the classroom; - Assist with virtual access to the classroom as necessary; - Meet with the student teacher every day to discuss the ongoing activities in the classroom.
+Share plans and ideas in the same way you would discuss them with an experienced colleague; - Help the student teacher increase their repertoire of techniques and strategies.
+Suggest a variety of teaching methods for lessons that were successful as well as those that were unsuccessful; - Encourage the student teacher to take risks in teaching and to develop a personal teaching style; - Invite and encourage the student teacher to participate in planning sessions, faculty meetings, and professional conferences; - Assist the student teacher in creating appropriate learning experiences: Interact, co-teach, co-reflect;